Lillian1070/showcase_sql_7/README.md

 *Note: This section was last updated on 07/22/2025.*

-Upon reviewing my previous query, I realized it can be simplified into a single query without using additional CTEs.
+Upon review, I realized the query can be simplified into a single statement without using extra CTEs.

 ```sql
 SELECT COUNT(*) AS repeated_payment_count